orangemn6/docs/content/personal/notetaking.md

 tags:
   - personal
   - productivity
+  - obsidian
 ---

 ## Overview

 Taking notes is a large part of being a student.
 An essential part of academics is being able to remember and retain information.
 This outlines my general methodology for taking notes inside and outside of school.
+All of my notes are taken with the intent to add them to this [[digital-gardening.md |digital garden]]

 ## In [[School]]